The NANOGrav 12.5-Year Data Set: Monitoring Interstellar Scattering Delays: Discussion

 Transverse velocity measurements listed in Table \ref{table_3} are shown in Figure \ref{v_trans_plot}.
 We find, under the assumption of an equidistant scattering screen between us and a given pulsar, poor agreement between velocities derived from both methods, as indicated by the low correlation coefficient.
 As mentioned earlier, we are likely biased low on most of our average scintillation timescales due to our short observation lengths, and as a result more of our $V_{\rm ISS}$ values may be upper limits than our averages would indicate.
 The exception to this is PSR B1937$+$21, for we are confident with our measurement of its scintillation timescale, as all of its epochs had scintles that were clearly resolved in time.
 However, as mentioned before, we are likely overestimating its scintillation bandwidth, which will also lead to an overestimation of its $V_{\rm ISS}$.
 Additionally, the discrepancy between $V_{\rm ISS}$ and $V_{\rm pm}$ also demonstrates that knowledge of the scattering screen distance is crucial to accurately determine transverse velocities in this manner, provided other assumptions about the geometry and electron density of the ISM are correct.
 Many of the $V_{\textrm{ISS}}$ upper limits are consistent with their corresponding $V_{\textrm{pm}}$ values.

 We used weighted averages of the scintillation parameters to estimate $V_{\textrm{ISS}}$.
 However, even though scintillation variability seen on shorter timescales in many pulsars is comparatively small (see Figure \ref{dmx_plots_3} for many examples of this), these changes can have drastic effects on the calculated transverse velocity.
 For example, \cite{McLaughlin_2002} measured scintillation parameters for the pulsar PSR J1740$+$1000 at seven epochs that spanned over 700 days and found the changes in scintillation behavior lead in the most extreme cases to factor-of-two variations in transverse velocity estimations.
 While some of this fluctuation was due to measurement uncertainties, they also partially attributed it to ISM effects, particularly modulations in RISS.
 There are also quite a few pulsars in Figure \ref{dmx_plots_3} where we can see at least factor-of-two variations in the scattering delay, which would either imply significant changes in $V_{\textrm{ISS}}$ or significant changes in the screen location from epoch to epoch.
-We cannot ever expect $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ to fully agree without knowledge of the screen distance, and the precision of V$_{\textrm{ISS}}$ in millisecond pulsars will likely never be as accurate as $V_{\textrm{pm}}$ because of the stochastic nature of ISS.
 As a result, the average of $V_{\textrm{ISS}}$ is a better measure of velocity than the measurement at a single epoch.
+We do not expect $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ to fully agree without accounting for the screen distance.
+However, \cite{Reardon_2020} were able to use 16 years of scintillation measurements for PSR J0437--4715 to determine orbital parameters with higher precision than through timing, indicating that similar levels of precision and accuracy may be obtainable for scintillation-derived transverse velocities.
 Among pulsars for which both $V_{\textrm{pm}}$ and $V_{\textrm{ISS}}$ measurements were possible, proper motion provided higher precision for the majority of the pulsars.
 However, there are still benefits to using $V_{\textrm{ISS}}$, as discrepancies between $V_{\textrm{ISS}}$ and $V_{\textrm{pm}}$ could imply a significant motion of the ISM along a LOS or whether a uniform medium or thin screen structure is more accurate for a LOS \citep{Reardon}.